Tired of having a swollen eye every morning? Find out what causes it and how you can treat it on time.

 The causes might vary for different people and some may require a doctor to get it fixed while there are cases that can just get sorted at home.
 Here are a few basic home treatments that you can do to treat your swollen eye:

 Sometimes the eye gets swollen because it somehow hasn’t received blood and oxygen to function properly.
-To accelerate the blood circulation to the swollen area, massage your eyes with fingers.
+To accelerate blood circulation to the swollen area, massage your eyes with your fingers.

 Eye cooling gels can help with inflammation.
 You can use a roller to apply the gel gently on your eyelids.

 If you are suffering from a bacterial infection, it’s always right to use good and recommended eye drops.
 Before you use an eye drop, make sure to consult your doctor first and take his approval.
 Some eye drops don’t work for people who wear contact lenses so it is always good to remove your lenses before using the drops.